3milychu/ml_color_music_score/README.md

 ## Raw data: /original-score

 Directory containing the clean, unmarked electronic music score images for Fantasiestuckie Op.
-73 which is used for the tutorial
+73 which is used for the tutorial.
+Provided by Michael Schober (The New School for Social Research) and Neta Spiro (Royal College of Music).

 ## Image data: /images